A covariant approach to the Dirac field in LRS space-times: Polar formalism

 That said, by making use of the expression \eqref{decspinder}, the spinor energy--momentum tensor \eqref{DEMT} can be rewritten in the form \be T^{rs}\!=\!\frac{1}{4}\rho\!\left(P^{s}u^{r}+P^{r}u^{s} +\nabla^{r}\beta s^{s}/2 \!+\!\nabla^{s}\beta s^{r}/2 \!-\!\frac{1}{4}R_{a n}^{\phantom{a n}s}\varepsilon^{r a n m}s_{m} \!-\!\frac{1}{4}R_{a n}^{\phantom{a n}r}\varepsilon^{s a n m}s_{m}\right) \ee After that, by inserting the expression of the tensorial connection \eqref{Rfull1+1+2} as well as that of the effective momentum \eqref{Pu}, \eqref{Ps}, and \eqref{PN}, from eq. \eqref{energy} we get the following representation for the spinor energy--momentum tensor \be \ee On the other hand, in the $(1+1+2)$ framework a generic energy--momentum tensor can be decomposed as \be T_{ab}\!=\!\mu u_{a}u_{b}\!-\!p(N_{ab}\!-\!s_{a}s_{b})\!-\!Q(s_{a}u_{b}\!+\!s_{b}u_{a})\!+\!(Q_{a}u_{b}\!+\!Q_{b}u_{a}) \!+\!\frac{1}{2}\Pi(N_{ab}\!+\!2s_{a}s_{b}) \!+\!(\Pi_{a}s_{b}\!+\!\Pi_{b}s_{a})\!+\!\Pi_{ab} \ee in terms of the projections

 In view of this, by applying the projection procedure \eqref{componenti_TEI} to the tensor \eqref{T1+1+2}, we end up with the quantities

 which represent the components of the spinor energy--momentum tensor expressed in hydrodynamic form.
 The quantities \eqref{thermoquantities} are expressed in terms of the fundamental variables of the $(1+1+2)$ covariant formalism, together with the density $\rho$ and the chiral angle $\beta$ of the spinor field.
+More information on the thermodynamical properties of the effective fluid described by the energy momentum tensor \eqref{T1+1+2} is given in \cite{Fabbri:2025ffi}.